MaximStone/action-github-release-pr/README.md

 ## License

-action-github-pr-release is available under the MIT license.
+action-github-release-pr is available under the MIT license.
 See [the LICENSE file](./LICENSE) for more info.